pauljonescodes/Rutgers-University-Notes/Computer Science/Programming Languages.md

 #### Arithmetic

--   The useual arithmetic operators are available in Prolog, but they play a role of predicates, not of functions.
+-   The usual arithmetic operators are available in Prolog, but they play a role of predicates, not of functions.
     -   Thus, `+(2, 3)`, which may also be written `2 + 3` is a two-
-        argument structure, not a functino call.
+        argument structure, not a function call.
-        -   It will not unifiy with `5`:
+        -   It will not unify with `5`:

                 ?- (2 + 3) = 5
                 No

--   To handle arithmetic, Prolog procides a built-in predicate, `is`, that unifies its first argument with the arithmetic value of its second
+-   To handle arithmetic, Prolog provides a built-in predicate, `is`, that unifies its first argument with the arithmetic value of its second
     argument: